 The Romanov family was brutally executed (scroll down 60% to view rare pictures) without a trial:

+None of these individuals had been charged with any crime.
 Contemporary headlines in the local newspapers summed-up the murders:

 ...Shot without bourgeois formalities...